 While these are the toppings I added, I recommend experimenting and trying new combinations!
 The best part about homemade vegan smoothie bowls is that the toppings can be adapted to your preferences.

-Also, if you are not a fan of super tart raw cranberries, the 1 Tbsp of fresh cranberries in the toppings can be replaced with dried cranberries.
+Also, if you are not a fan of super tart raw cranberries, the 1 tablespoon of fresh cranberries in the toppings can be replaced with dried cranberries.
 I personally love the bite of a fresh cranberry with the other sweet toppings, but I know it is an acquired taste!

 There are so many health benefits to eating a fruit-filled smoothie for breakfast.